mohamadsolouki/NLP-Disneyland-Reviews/README.md

 # Disneyland Reviews Complaint Analysis

 This repository contains a series of scripts and analyses that focus on understanding customer complaints about Disneyland through Natural Language Processing (NLP) techniques.
-The project makes use of the Disneyland Reviews Dataset to identify key areas of customer dissatisfaction and provides insights into the customer experience.
-This project involves performing a comprehensive Natural Language Processing (NLP) analysis on a dataset of Disneyland reviews.
 The objective is to preprocess the text data, vectorize it, and perform topic modeling to extract insights from the reviews.

 ## Project Structure